 Wave 1 – Quality First Teaching

 Our children benefit from a very flexible approach to meeting their needs.
 Our teachers deliver a highly differentiated Reading, Writing and Numeracy sessions on a daily basis where the children are taught in guided attainment groups.
 Daily assessments by the class teachers ensure the correct learning is planned in for the next day.
 This ensures that all children receive an appropriate level of teaching for them.
 Children are also expected to work independently at least twice a week to apply the learning from their last guided session.
-It is a system that has seen us achieve outstanding rates of progress for all abilities.
+It is a system that has seen us achieve outstanding rates of progress.

 Children working just under the national expectation for their age receive an additional guided session per week from the class teacher.
 The aim of this group is to increase the rate of progress that these children make so that they are working in line with national age expectations.
 Our data tells us that this is an effective method for accelerating progress.